CodeYourFuture/curriculum/common-content/en/module/how-our-curriculum-works/rhythm-of-the-week/index.md

    Demo :2024-01-12, 1d
 ```

-This rhythm enables trainees to plan their work during the week whilst still allowing flexibility in people's different schedules.
+This rhythm supports trainees to plan their work during the week while still allowing flexibility in people's different schedules.
 In a typical sprint week, **Tuesday is the starting point** with in-person sessions on **Saturdays serving as the mid-point in the week**.
-Sundays and Mondays are used for trainees to reflect on their learning and finish off any backlog tasks.
+We use Sundays and Mondays to reflect on our learning and finish off any backlog tasks.